+MUSC 215 Group Piano IV 2 (0/44)

+This course presents the intermediate concepts and skills to develop performing proficiency at the piano.
+Musical activities and projects will build growth in technical skills such as major and minor scale patterns, musical skills such as sight reading and improvisation, theoretical concepts such as notation, rhythm patterns, melodic shapes and forms, and creative skills such as completing melodic phrases and inventing melodic variations.
+Repertoire will reflect the development of increasingly advanced solo and ensemble pieces.HP

-MUSC 215 Group Piano Instruction IV 2 (0/44) This course presents the basic concepts and skills to develop performing proficiency at the piano.
-Musical activities and projects will build growth in technical skills such as major and minor scale patterns; musical skills such as sight reading and improvisation; theoretical concepts such as notation, rhythm patterns, melodic shapes and forms; and creative skills such as completing melodic phrases and inventing melodic variations.
+MUSC 216 Group Piano V 2 (0/44)

+This course presents the intermediate and advanced concepts and skills to develop performing proficiency at the piano.
+Musical activities and projects will build growth in technical skills such as major and minor scale patterns, musical skills such as sight reading and improvisation, theoretical concepts such as notation, rhythm patterns, melodic shapes and forms, and creative skills such as completing melodic phrases and inventing melodic variations.
 Repertoire will reflect the development of increasingly advanced solo and ensemble pieces.
-Prerequisite: MUSC 117.
 HP

-MUSC 216 Group Piano Instruction V 2(0/44) This course presents the basic concepts and skills to develop performing proficiency at the piano.
-Musical activities and projects will build growth in technical skills such as major and minor scale patterns; musical skills such as sight reading and improvisation; theoretical concepts such as notation, rhythm patterns, melodic shapes and forms; and creative skills such as completing melodic phrases and inventing melodic variations.
+MUSC 217 Group Piano VI 2 (0/44)

+This course presents the advanced concepts and skills to develop performing proficiency at the piano.
+Musical activities and projects will build growth in technical skills such as major and minor scale patterns, musical skills such as sight reading and improvisation, theoretical concepts such as notation, rhythm patterns, melodic shapes and forms, and creative skills such as completing melodic phrases and inventing melodic variations.
 Repertoire will reflect the development of increasingly advanced solo and ensemble pieces.
-Prerequisite: MUSC 215.
-HP

-MUSC 217 Group Piano Instruction VI 2 (0/44) This course presents the basic concepts and skills to develop performing proficiency at the piano.
-Musical activities and projects will build growth in technical skills such as major and minor scale patterns; musical skills such as sight reading and improvisation; theoretical concepts such as notation, rhythm patterns, melodic shapes and forms; and creative skills such as completing melodic phrases and inventing melodic variations.
-Repertoire will reflect the development of increasingly advanced solo and ensemble pieces.
-Prerequisite: MUSC 216.
 HP